Focus: The focus of this self-help article is to provide steps and information about the PandaDoc Document Builder “Fields”

 Dropdown — With the Dropdown field, you can setup a list of items that your recipients can choose when they fill in the document.

 Masked Field — With the Masked Field, this can be added to your document, if you need to block recipients information from being displayed to other recipients.
-A good example of this, lets say you are sending this to two or more recipients.
-One of the recipients have confidential information (such as credit card information) and you don’t want to show this for all recipients.
+A good example of this, let’s say you are sending this to two or more recipients.
+One of the recipients has confidential information and you don’t want to show this for all recipients.

 Upload Field — With the Upload Field, this can be added to your document, if you need to have your recipients “upload/attach” a file to the document.
 A good example of this if you need your recipients to upload additional files to complete a document.
 CC authorization forms, address forms, etc…